Kourtney Kardashian

 With sisters Kim and Khloé, Kardashian is involved in the retail and fashion industries.
 They have launched several clothing collections and fragrances, and additionally released the book Kardashian Konfidential in 2010.
-Kourtney launched her own website called Poosh in early 2019.
+Kourtney launched her own website called Poosh in early 2019, and a new health brand Lemme in 2022.

 Kardashian and her siblings are popular on social media and endorse products such as waist slimming pants, beauty products, Coca-Cola, and prescription drugs, for which they are paid (as of 2016) between $75,000 and $300,000 per post on Instagram, Facebook, and Twitter.

 Early life

 Kourtney Mary Kardashian was born in Los Angeles, California, on April 18, 1979, to Robert Kardashian and Kris (née Houghton).
 She has two younger sisters, Kim and Khloé, and a younger brother, Rob.
-In 1991, her parents divorced and her mother married Bruce Jenner, the 1976 Summer Olympics decathlon winner (in 2015, Jenner changed her name to Caitlyn), later that year.
-Through their marriage, Kardashian gained stepbrothers Burton "Burt", Brandon, and Brody; stepsister Casey; and later half-sisters Kendall and Kylie.
+In 1991, her parents divorced and her mother married Caitlyn Jenner, the 1976 Summer Olympics decathlon winner (formerly Bruce Jenner), later that year.
+Through their marriage, Kardashian gained stepbrothers Burt, Brandon, and Brody; stepsister Casey; and later half-sisters Kendall and Kylie.

 Kardashian attended Marymount High School, a Roman Catholic all-girls school in Los Angeles.
 Following graduation, she moved to Dallas, Texas, to attend Southern Methodist University for two years.
-Kardashian then lived in Tucson, Arizona, where she graduated from the University of Arizona with a bachelor's degree in Theatre Arts and a minor in Spanish.
+Kardashian then lived in Tucson, Arizona.
+She graduated from the University of Arizona, where she was a member of Alpha Phi, with a bachelor's degree in Theatre Arts and a minor in Spanish.
 Her classmates included Nicole Richie and Luke Walton.
 In 1994, her father garnered public attention as an additional defense lawyer for football player O. J. Simpson during his murder trial.